 We are currently engaged in a major project together with the website team to make our archive available through the village website, which will help us progress our key aims:

 - to encourage the study and enjoyment of the history of the Astons and its environs

 - to encourage the understanding & appreciation of history - of all places and periods

-We want our publications to be seen by as many people as possible, so only charge a nominal figure - £1 plus postage (no postage if you live in the village!
+OUR PUBLICATIONS: We want as many people as possible oto see ur publications, so only charge a nominal figure - £1 plus postage, with no postage if you live in the village!
 Contact: firstname.lastname@example.org

 “Aston Tirrold & Aston Upthorpe - history and walkabout.”
 (2014).
 Road by road, house by house.
 An invaluable guide to our beautiful villages.“Sir John Leigh Hoskyns’ : Rector of St.Michael’s Church Aston Tirrold.
 1846 to 1911.” by Vivien Biggs.
 (2006).
 The life of a Victorian rector whose 60 year tenure saw many changes in village life.

 “Sir John Leigh Hoskyns’ Diary of a village.” (extracts, selected by Vivien Biggs).
 (2000).

 “The Stockwell Players.” by Robin Sewell.
 (2000).
 An drama group who performed outdoor productions for nearly thirty years, with early appearances by Prunella Scales and Alan Bates.
 Fore-runner of the Blewbury Players.

 Illustrated map of the villages (Black and white for colouring).